MarkusWandel/battery-tester/doc/manual.md

 Before installation, all six resistors were connected in series to a power supply and the voltage across each was measured.
 They matched within 0.1%.
 ### Analog Reference Accuracy
 The TL431 device is not instrument grade.
 It works well enough for this application.
-The 10 microfarad filter capacitor on its output was necessary on a breadboard test and retained for the build.
+The 10μF filter capacitor on its output was necessary on a breadboard test and retained for the build.
 ### Conversion of A/D Converter reading to Millivolts
 In the firmware, the following conversion is used on the sum of 1000 analog readings:

 &emsp; millivolts = (100\*adc+20165) / 40330

-The division is done like this to divide by 403.3 with exact rounding and still remain readable.
+The division is done like this to divide by 403.3 with correct rounding and still remain readable.

 In theory the divisor should be 1023/2.5 = 409.2; however 403.3 was determined experimentally with a potentiometer, with the 2.5V analog reference built but no load resistors connected yet.